Severn Bridge: Beachley Viaduct

 The 2444 ft Beachley Viaduct is of a box girder construction similar to that of the Severn Bridge but is supported on steel trestles as it crosses the Beachley peninsula over the British Army camp, Beachley Barracks, that is home to 1st Battalion, The Rifles.
-In November 2016 the Ministry of Defence announced that the site would close in 2027.
+In November 2016 the Ministry of Defence announced that the site would close in 2027, later extending the date to 2031.